TongZhengHong/CG4002-Visualiser/docs/DevelopereGuid.md

 ![](images/VisualiserClassDiagram.png)

+The class diagram reflects the application's **distributed game state** framework, where player-specific stats and logic are encapsulated within their respective controller classes rather than being stored in a centralized global state.
+Components such as `GunController`, `ShieldController`, `BombController`, and `ActionController` manage their own state (e.g., ammo count, shield availability).

+While this distributed approach introduces some additional overhead, we can easily customize player behaviors, support unique loadouts, and extend the game to more players without tightly coupling all logic to a single class.

 ### 🧩 Sequence Diagram Explanation – Player

 The sequence diagram illustrates how the Player processes actions in response to MQTT messages.
 1. When an action trigger is received from the broker, the `MqttManager` verifies the topic and player number before forwarding it to the `Player` object.
 2. The `Player` then calls `ProcessAction`, which delegates the request to the appropriate controller (e.g., gun, shield, bomb).
-3. Each controller checks if the action is valid (e.g., enough ammo, shield not active) before executing it and calculating damage.
+3. Each controller checks if the action is valid (e.g., enough ammo, shield not active) before executing it.
+4. Damage is calculated but only applied if the player has the opponent in sight and this is obtained from the [`ReticlePointer`](#reticle-pointer) class via the static `isLookingAtOpponent` variable.
-4. The player publishes their visibility status after an action.
+5. The player publishes their visibility status after an action.

 When the player enters a snow zone (OpponentSnow)
-1. OnTriggerEnter will be called
+1. `OnTriggerEnter` will be called (by Unity collider object)
 2. Player take 5 damage and increment their snow stack counter
 3. Publish a message to notify the broker about snow status